philmtd/css-fx-layout/README.md

 </div>
 ````

-An advanced example that aligns the items in reverse order with a margin of four pixels and vertically centered:
+An advanced example that aligns the items in reverse order with a gap of four pixels and vertically centered:
 ````html
 <div data-layout="row reverse" data-layout-align="start center" data-layout-gap="4px">
     <span>One</span>